gurretl/labs/Lab-13/README.md

 `git clone https://github.com/gurretl/labs.git`
 `cd labs/Lab-13`
 `./run.sh`
-* Go to Jenkins web interface a check and play with jobs and delivery pipeline created
+* Go to Jenkins web interface a check and play with jobs and delivery pipeline created (wait 5 minutes to see the first build automatically run)
 <img src="images/1.jpg" width="800" >
 You can accept or deny the manual action which will virtually deploy your application from the pipeline view :
 <img src="images/2.jpg" width="800" >